nwheels-io/NWheels/CONTRIBUTING.md

 - **End-to-end (e2e) tests**: running a whole sample application including microservices and UI apps, testing it through UI automation.
 E2e tests differ from sytstem tests in that the system is tested through user interface.
   - _Example: UI platform should be tested by running a sample application in a real UI environment (e.g. on a mobile device), with real microservice containers and databases.
 The tests are performed by automation of UI inputs and validation of UI outputs_.

 We attempt to achieve 100% coverage.
 To account for corner cases that cannot be reliably tested in an automated way, we define the minimum of 80% coverage as the requirement.
-Automated testing is a vital part of NWheels project.

 Note: additional kinds of tests include stress/load testing, penetration testing, etc. They are not part of the TDD methodology.
 Development and maintenance of such tests is tracked by separate task issues.